mainwp/mainwp/readme.txt

 Do you have a busy schedule and dread all of the work you’ll be putting into upgrading to the latest version of WordPress?
 Worry no more!
 With the click of a button from your MainWP dashboard, all of your WordPress sites will be upgraded to the latest stable version.

 = One Click Access =
 Do you have too many WordPress sites to remember?
 Accessing all of your WordPress sites is now a breeze with our intuitive one-click access.
-Navigate to your sites sub-menu and click the admin link to open, and you’re instantly logged in and ready to work directly in that child site!
+Navigate to your sites sub-menu and click the admin link to open, and you’re instantly and securely logged in and ready to work directly in that WordPress site!

 = Automated Updates =
 Using the Trusted Plugin and Theme option in your MainWP Dashboard will automatically update all Plugins and Themes that you trust with no further interaction from you.
 Your MainWP Dashboard will alert you by email with available updates and then will auto-update them the next day.